-Total operating expenses of US\$3.1 million for the year ended December 31, 2022 increased by US\$1 million or 54% over the corresponding 2021 period driven mainly by increased expenses incurred for management and incentive fees following the significant growth in the net asset value under management.
+Total operating expenses for the year ended December 31, 2022, increased by \$1.1 million to US\$3.1 million when compared to the corresponding period in the prior year.
+This was driven mainly by increased expenses incurred for management and incentive fees following the significant growth in the net asset value under management.
+In addition, higher legal and professional fees were recorded for support services provided to MJE.
+For 2021, no incentive fees were paid to the Investment Manager as the NAV had not yet returned to the previous levels attained pre-COVID-19.